edgedb/edgedb/docs/stdlib/datetime.rst

         ...        <cal::relative_duration>'1 hour';
         {<cal::local_time>'23:00:00'}

-    If an arithmetic operation results in a day that is nonexistent in the given month, the last day of the month will be used instead:
+    If an arithmetic operation results in a day that doesn't exist in the given month, the last day of the month will be used instead:

     .. code-block:: edgeql-repl